Who were the victims of the Texas church shooting?

 "You couldn't ask for any sweeter people in the world," said Paul Buford, a pastor who knew the couple.
 "I mean, Bryan had a face that would just light up a room and Karla was just as funny and joyous as you could possibly imagine."

 Crystal had five children.
-Three of them — Emily, Megan and Greg — were killed; two survived.
+Three of them — Megan, 9, Emily, 11, and Greg, 13 — were killed; two survived.

-Debbie Bolf, a family friend, said Crystal was the love of John's life.
+Debbie Bolf, a family friend, said Crystal, 36, was the love of John's life.
 "And he's lost her now,” she said.

 Buford, the pastor, said Crystal was a "beautiful woman in spirit" who raised "amazing" children.

-Note: CORRECTION (Nov.
-8, 2:04 p.m.): An earlier version of this article misspelled the first name of one of the victims.
-Her name is Brooke Ward, not Brook.